Record ocean temperatures could lead to "explosive hurricane season," meteorologist says

 Water temperatures can have a significant impact, especially as hurricane season approaches.
 La Niña, when winds near the equator blow away from the Americas and cause colder water to rise to the surface, is also expected to develop during the upcoming hurricane season.
 The weather phenomenon results in less wind shear in the Atlantic Ocean, and typically makes for a more active hurricane season.

-Hurricane season in the Atlantic Ocean officially runs from June 1 to November 30, the National Oceanic and Atmospheric Association says.
-The season will peak in mid-September, with most activity occurring between mid-August and mid-October.
+Hurricane season in the Atlantic Ocean officially runs from June 1 to November 30, the National Oceanic and Atmospheric Administration says.
+The season typically peaks in mid-September, with most activity occurring between mid-August and mid-October.